 Chris Todd, the director of Transport Action Network, said: "These predictions will be used to undermine the business case for rail, buses, walking and cycling investment.
 We need politicians to stop pretending that we can have our cake and eat it and to accept the reality that spending on new roads ultimately makes things worse."

-Courtesy: Helena Horton Environment reporter Ralph Smyth, Transport Action Network Mon 19 Dec 2022 11.06 GMT
+Courtesy The Guardian Mon 19 Dec 2022 11.06 GMT